ChasinSpin/astrid/docs/Mounts.md

 Limited support is available over Zoom if you have purchased an Astrid through approved channels, such as IOTA (North America), IOTA/ES, or directly from the Author.

+Any requests for support need to have the exact make, model and configuration (Alt/Az or Eq) of the mount and a link to the operation manual.

 Prior to requesting support, please ensure:

 1. You have checked the list below for your mount, the documentation here, and tried setting it up